-Understanding channel and associated floodplain morphology in the context of the watershed and the local confining valley are important characteristics that influence flooding behavior and related risks.
+Understanding channel and associated floodplain morphology in the context of the watershed and the local confining valley are important characteristics that influence flooding behaviour and related risks.
 The following sections provide information pertaining to Highwood River and Little Bow River morphology in the study area.

-2.3.1 Upper Highwood River (from MD Boundary to Woman's Coulee Canal Inlet)
+2.3.1 Upper Highwood River (from Foothills Boundary to Women's Coulee Canal Inlet)

-A detailed discussion of the Highwood River morphology from the MD Boundary to Woman's Coulee Canal Inlet (Upper Highwood) is provided in Appendix A. Over this river segment, the river can be classed as confined with limited floodplain areas due to well defined canyons or valley confinement.
+A detailed discussion of the Highwood River morphology from the Foothills Boundary to Women's Coulee Canal Inlet (Upper Highwood) is provided in Appendix A. Over this river segment, the river can be classed as confined with limited floodplain areas due to well defined canyons or valley confinement.
 The confinement somewhat dictates the irregular meandering planform of the channel through this segment.
 Pool-riffle channel morphology appears to dominate through this segment.

-Nearly all residential development in the Upper Highwood River within the MD (outside of Pekisko and Stimson Creek sub-watersheds) is located on the upper bench above incised canyons or on elevated terraces within the greater Highwood River valley.
+Nearly all residential development in the Upper Highwood River within Foothills (outside of Pekisko and Stimson Creek sub-watersheds) is located on the upper bench above incised canyons or on elevated terraces within the greater Highwood River valley.
 Because of the valley and canyon morphology, there appeared to be low residential flood risk associated with this river segment during the 2013 flood.